Code Clinic: Java

 Many successful programmers know more than just a computer language.
 They also know how to think about solving problems.
 They use "computational thinking": breaking a problem down into segments that lend themselves to technical solutions.
 Code Clinic is a series of six courses where lynda.com authors solve the same problems using different programming languages.
 Here, Patrick Royal works with Java.

 Each month, Patrick will introduce a new challenge and provide an overview of his solution in Java, explaining how he broke the problem up into logical components, and revealing the difficulties he encountered.
 Challenges will include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.

 Visit other courses in the series to see how to solve the exact same challenge in languages like C#, C++, PHP, Python, and Ruby.
 And check back every month for new challenges.

-- Hello and welcome to code clinic.
-My name is Patrick Grahn.
-Code clinic is a monthly course where a unique problem is introduced to a collection of lynda.com authors.
+(theme chords sound) - Hello and welcome to Code Clinic.
+My name is Patrick Royal.
+Code Clinic is a monthly course where a unique problem is introduced to a collection of lynda.com authors.
 In response, each author will create a solution using their programming language of choice.
-You can learn several things from code clinic, different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
-We'll work on a problem centered around image analysis.
-In one sense this is simply data analysis.
+You can learn several things from Code Clinic: different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
+This month, we're working on a problem common to anyone building a website or a report, specifically, merging live data with static templates.